PlesaLab/gene-map-nBC-docker/README.md

     - ((start_site)(barcode}(end_site)){e<2>}
 - `start_site` - specifies the `start_site` nucleotide sequence
 - `end_site` - specifies the `end_site` nucleotide sequence
+- `CHUNK_FASTQ` - specifies if the raw .fastq.gz should be split into 1GB chunks to extract BCs

 You can duplicate `[fastq.gz.specific].conf` for multiple libraries.